konradw98/private-g01/docs/templates/tech-report-phase-1.md

-# Relatório técnico da Fase 1
+# Phase 1 Technical Report

-## Introdução
+## Introduction

-Este documento contém os aspectos relevantes do desenho e implementação da fase 1 do projecto de LS.
+This document contains the relevant aspects of the design and implementation of phase 1 of the LS project.

-## Modelação da base de dados
+## Modelling the database

-### Modelação conceptual ###
+### Conceptual modelling ###

-O seguinte diagrama apresenta a modelo entidade-associação para a informação gerida pelo sistema.
+The following diagram shows the entity-association model for the information managed by the system.

 (_include an image or a link to the conceptual diagram_)

-Destacam-se os seguintes aspectos deste modelo:
+The following aspects of this model stand out:

 * (_include a list of relevant design issues_)

-O modelo conceptual apresenta ainda as seguintes restrições:
+The conceptual model also has the following constraints:

 * (_include a list of relevant design issues_)

-### Modelação física ###
+### Physical modelling ###

-O modelo físico da base de dados está presente em (_link to the SQL script with the schema definition_).
+The physical model of the database is present in (_link to the SQL script with the schema definition_).

-Destacam-se os seguintes aspectos deste modelo:
+The following aspects of this model stand out:

 * (_include a list of relevant design issues_)

-## Organização do software
+## Software organisation

-### Processamento de comandos
+### Command processing

 (_describe the command handling interface_)